im4sea/.github/profile/README.md

 ## Data Responsibility

-IM4SEA adheres to the [OCHA Data Responsibility Guidelines](https://centre.humdata.org/revised-ocha-data-responsibility-guidelines/), ensuring that all data and technologies are managed responsibly, ethically, and in line with humanitarian principles.
+IM4SEA adheres to the [OCHA Data Responsibility Guidelines](https://centre.humdata.org/revised-ocha-data-responsibility-guidelines/), ensuring that all data and technologies are managed responsibly, ethically, and in line with [Principles of Humanitarian Inforamtion Management](https://humanitarian.atlassian.net/wiki/spaces/imtoolbox/pages/219807814/Principles+of+Humanitarian+IM).

 All tools and models emphasize data protection, transparency, interoperability, and the “do no harm” approach throughout the data lifecycle.